Basis-Theory/docs/source/includes/detokenization/_expressions.md

 ## Detokenizing Complex Data

-Atomic Card or Bank tokens or generic tokens containing complex JSON objects can all be detokenized as well.
+Atomic Card, Atomic Bank, or generic tokens containing complex JSON objects can all be detokenized as well.
 Detokenization of complex token data is performed by embedding the token's JSON data within the request.
 For example, say you have the Atomic Card token: